richardwillars/thinglator/README.md

 (no it's not a mistake - both requests are identical (apart from the device ID)!)
-Devling takes away knowledge of different types of devices and how their different APIs and networking technologies.
+Devlator takes away knowledge of different types of devices and how their different APIs and networking technologies.
 Instead they're exposed using a uniform REST API.

 ## Requirements